ECTS

 Knowledge:

-o Know how to mobilize concepts and tools from different disciplines to analyze a document, an observation or the result of an experiment;
+o Ability to use concepts and tools from different disciplines to analyze a document, an observation, or the results of an experiment;

-o Be able to develop a logical argument with a critical mind (limits, confrontation with bibliography, defense of a point of view thanks to a constructed and logical argument, etc.).);
+o Ability to develop a logical argument with a critical mind (limitations, comparison with the bibliography, defense of a point of view using a structured and logical argument, etc.) ;

-o Be able to search for and extract information in a critical manner, prioritize sources of information and identify their reliability, and produce a synthesis;
+o Know how to search for and extract information critically, prioritize sources of information and identify their reliability, and synthesize them;

-o Be able to prepare oral presentations and written scientific reports, using illustrations and a level of language appropriate to the audience concerned, with the help
+o Know how to prepare oral presentations and written scientific reports, using illustrations and a level of language appropriate to the audience, with the help of

-o Be able to tackle a scientific problem, propose and implement an observation or experimental approach, and analyze the
+o Be able to address a scientific issue, propose and implement an observational or experimental approach, analyze the resulting data

-data resulting from it, using appropriate IT tools to produce a scientific report and an oral presentation with slides;
+using appropriate computer tools to prepare a scientific report and an oral presentation with slides;

-o Know how to search for information to set up a training plan, draw up a CV and cover letter, and use professional networking tools.
-Know how to carry out a project within a group.
+o Know how to search for information to develop a training plan, know how to write a resume and cover letter, and use professional networking tools.
+Know how to successfully complete a project within a group.

-o Know how to work independently, adapt to a new context and take relevant initiatives;
+o Ability to work independently, adapt to new situations, and take appropriate initiative;

-o Be able to self-evaluate and question oneself in order to learn;
+o Ability to self-assess and question oneself in order to learn;

-o Know how to position oneself in a group with the aim of implementing a project, know how to listen and exchange constructively ;
+o Ability to position oneself within a group for the purpose of implementing a project, listen, and engage in constructive dialogue;

-o Respect the legal, ethical and deontological rules governing the use and production of documents (plagiarism, source, copyright and quotations, falsification of data);
+o Comply with legal, ethical, and professional rules for the use and production of documents (plagiarism, sources, copyright, and citations, falsification of data);

-o Respect others, respect the material and organisms on which we work.
+o Respect others, respect the equipment and organisms on which you are working.

 1) Disciplinary skills:

-- Knowledge of the different levels of functional organization of living organisms (from the cell to the whole organism);
+• Understand the different levels of functional organization of living organisms (from cells to entire organisms);

-- Knowledge of the anatomy and physiology of the heart and striated skeletal muscles;
+• Understand the anatomy and physiology of the heart and skeletal striated muscles;

-- Knowledge of basic pharmacology and cellular communication;
+• Understand the basic concepts of pharmacology and cellular communication;

-- knowledge of the chemical senses, olfaction and gustation, in terms of information reception and processing
+• Knowledge of the chemical senses of smell and taste in terms of information reception and processing

-- knowledge of the anatomy, physiology and main pathologies of the central and peripheral nervous system
+• Knowledge of the anatomy, physiology, and main pathologies of the central and peripheral nervous systems

 2) Cross-disciplinary skills:

-o Knowledge of the basic concepts of chemistry, biochemistry, molecular and cellular biology, immunology and genetics and the processes involved in the formation of knowledge in different disciplines (hypotheses, experimental results, polemical results, mathematical theorems, scientific facts).
+o Understanding the basic concepts of chemistry, biochemistry, molecular and cellular biology, immunology, and genetics, as well as the processes of knowledge formation in different disciplines (hypotheses, experimental results, controversial findings, mathematical theorems, scientific facts)

 Organization